New factory ring makers & online stores cause market misperceptions.

 It has recently come to my attention that the reason so many "jewelers" selling damascus rings seem to know nothing about the material is

-fairly disturbing.
-There is an internet culture of making quick money and one of these self-styled "internet entrepreneurs"
+disheartening.
+There is an internet culture of making quick money and some of these self-styled "internet entrepreneurs"

 are advocating buying factory made work, including rings CAD / milled out of stainless damascus, selling it online under disingenuous

 circumstances and having it drop-shipped directly to customers.
 And then "flipping," or selling the site when it's "hot".
 Here's a

 he also appears to own the factory from which he advocates the entire business model by which you too, can get rich quick.
 There are a

-host of businesses I've identified buying from one or two factories and following this model, many of them selling on Etsy with
+host of businesses I've identified buying from one or two factories, following this model, many of them selling on Etsy with

 fake profiles and placing very well on Google searches for "damascus rings".
 Please take the time to research, and you will